 A cell phone can accompany you for years, but the chance to be with your children will not come back once it is gone.
 If you choose to concentrate on the cell phone when your children need you, you will miss their growth and make them indifferent to you.

 6. A family that constantly abuses children verbally or physically

 A news report interviewing juvenile criminals disclosed that the criminals’ parents always called them idiots or trash, so they did not see any value in themselves.
 Children who are frequently abused tend to respond in two ways: one is being fearful and pessimistic, while the other response is being rebellious and violent.
 These characteristics may take years to understand and resolve, leaving scars on the surface and on the psychology of an individual.
 Typically, those who are abused can become abusers themselves.

 How parents respond to their children sets the standard

-How parents respond to the children when they commit wrongdoings demonstrates the depth and wisdom of the parents’ love.
-Good education is a communication between hearts, which should not resort to force, violence, or rebuke.
+How parents respond to their children when they commit wrongdoings demonstrates the depth and wisdom of the parents’ love.
+Good education is a communication between hearts, and it should not resort to force, violence, or rebuke.